*AD – Gifted/ We recieve the BaByliss PRO Crimper to reveiw

 The crimper itself has a sleek design.
 The zig-zag plates are ceramic and heat quickly.
 On the outer parts of the plates is a velvety coating, which I thought was just stylish, then I realised it was functional too.
 To crimp effectively, you need to press down on the plates between your fingers and thumb, the velvety coating provides heat protection.
 Clever!

 The BaByliss PRO crimping iron is so easy to use, I’d recommend it to even those who are not confident with using hair appliances.
 It comes with instructions but I just got stuck in, I plugged it straight in and switched it on.

 I learn through doing so I had a play with the heat settings, the plates warmed quickly.
-I used the lowest heat for my daughter’s hair.
+Using the lowest heat setting, I crimped my daughter’s hair.
 For mine, I’d use a higher setting as my hair is much thicker.